This is an accordion element with a series of buttons that open and close related content panels.

 I already sent my ACT or SAT score or it was included on my transcript, but I don't want it considered.
 How do I get my score removed?

-You will be able to specify if you’d like your scores used in your admission review or not.
+As a first-year student, you will be able to specify if you’d like your scores used in your admission review or not.
 Even if your scores were already sent, we will honor your decision on the application regarding test scores.
+ACT and/or SAT scores are not considered for transfer admission, even if they were already submitted.

 Does UW–Madison accept self-reported test scores?